-Carbohydrate metabolism is centered on the provision and fate of glucose.
-Glucose is stored in the body in the form of glycogen in liver and muscle, however muscle contains about three to four times as much glycogen as does liver.
-Muscle glycogen is a readily available source of glucose for glycolysis within the muscle itself.
-The liver maintains blood glucose homeostasis by uptake of glucose in the absorptive state, which is converted to glycogen and triacylglycerol and by production of glucose from glycogenolysis and gluconeogenesis in the post absorptive state, wherein the concentration of blood glucose in most mammals is maintained between 4.5 - 5.5 mmol/L. ingestion of a carbohydrate meal, it may rise to 6.4 - 7.2 mmol/L. A sudden decrease in blood glucose will cause convulsions, as in insulin over dose, owing to the immediate dependence of the brain on a supply of glucose Similarly a sudden rise in blood glucose will lead to blindness, renal failure and nephropathy and a sustained rise will lead to diabetes, which can be due to either lack of insulin or non-insulin Therefore blood glucose concentration need to be dependent. maintained within narrow limits.
+Carbohydrate, with protein and fat, comprise the triad of major metabolic fuels.
+As a metabolic substrate, carbohydrate is present in organisms in its simple monomeric form, α-D-Glucopyranose, and as a branched polymer of α-Glucose namely glycogen.
+Disaccharides of glucose include lactose, maltose and sucrose but these are quantitatively less important.
+In normal healthy subjects, glucose circulates in plasma water at a basal concentration that ranges from 65 - 105 mg/dl.
+Following a meal, the plasma glucose concentration does not exceed 160 - 180 mg/dl in normal, healthy individuals.
+A sudden decrease in blood glucose will cause convulsions, as in insulin overdose, owing to the immediate dependence of the brain on the supply of glucose.
+Similarly, a sudden rise in blood glucose will lead to blindness, renal failure and nephropathy and a substantial rise will lead to diabetes which can be due to either lack of insulin or non-insulin dependent diabetes.
+Therefore the most important metabolic homeostasis is that concerned with glucose.
 This is accomplished by the finely tuned hormonal regulation of peripheral glucose uptake and hepatic glucose production.
 Because the lipid membranes are impermeable to carbohydrates, carbohydrate transport systems are required.
-In recent vears two distinct molecular families of cellular transporters of glucose have been cloned.
-The sodium linked glucose transporters are largely restricted to the intestine and kidneys where they actively transport glucose against a glucose-concentration gradient by using sodium co transport as an energy source (Wright et al., 1991).
-The other group of transporters conveys glucose by facilitated diffusion down glucoseconcentration gradients.
-This group consists of five homologous transmembrane proteins, GLUT - 1, 2, 3, 4 and 5 that are encoded by distinct genes.
-The GLUT - 1 is involved in constitutive glucose Mutations in GLUT - 1 are associated with intractable seizures resulting from a reduction in glucose transport across the blood brain barrier (Seidner et al., 1998).
+In recent years two distinct molecular families of cellular transporters of glucose have been cloned.
+The sodium linked glucose transporters are largely restricted to the intestine and kidneys where, they actively transport glucose against a glucose-concentration gradient by using sodium co transport as an energy source (Wright et al., 1991).
+The other group of transporters conveys glucose by facilitated diffusion down glucose-concentration gradients.
+This group consists of five homologous transmembrane proteins, GLUT - 1, 2, 3, 4 and 5, that are encoded by distinct genes.
+The GLUT - 1 is involved in constitutive glucose transport.
+Mutations in GLUT - 1 are associated with intractable seizures resulting from a reduction in glucose transport across the blood brain barrier (Seidner et al., 1998).
 GLUT - 2 is a low affinity glucose transporter and has a role in sensing glucose concentration in the islets.
 Mutations in GLUT - 2 cause the Fanconi-Bickel syndrome, which is a rare autosomal disorder characterized by hepatic and renal glycogen accumulation, nephropathy and impaired utilization of glucose and galactose (Santer et al., 1998).
 GLUT - 3 is a high affinity glucose transporter chiefly expressed in neurons and placenta.
-GLUT - 4 is the main insulin-responsive glucose transporter and is located primarily in muscle cells and adipocytes.
+GLUT - 4 is the main insulinresponsive glucose transporter and is located primarily in muscle cells and adipocytes.
 Mutations in GLUT - 4 could cause insulin resistance (ORahilly et al., 1992).